warashibe/next-dapp-docs/docs/quick-start.md

 Next Dapp is just a [Next.js](https://nextjs.org) app, but on steroids with [recoil](https://recoiljs.org/) state management library.

-Reactive global state management is out of the box, which usually requires  heavry setups with external libraries such as `redux`, `rxjs`, `mobX` and related libraries.
+Reactive global state management is out of the box, which usually requires  heavy setups with external libraries such as `redux`, `rxjs`, `mobX` and related libraries.

 Next Dapp also is a plugin based system, which gives you a jump-start with your dapp development with one command integration with firestore dabase, user management, web3 / blockchain wallets, CMS / blog system and so many more.